Provisional Revolutionary Government of the Republic of South Vietnam: 1969–1975

-The Alliance as well as other groups met and formed the Provisional Revolutionary Government on June 8, 1969.
-According to Justice Minister Trương Như Tảng, the new group's main purpose was to help the Vietcong "acquire a new international stature."

-There were delegates from the Vietcong, the VANDPF, the People's Revolutionary Party (the South Vietnamese communist party) and "the usual assortment of mass organizations, ethnic groups, and geopolitical regions."
+On 8 June 1969 delegates from the Vietcong, the VANDPF, the People's Revolutionary Party (the South Vietnamese communist party) and "the usual assortment of mass organizations, ethnic groups, and geopolitical regions" met off Route 22 in Cambodia's Fishhook region and formed the Provisional Revolutionary Government (PRG).
 Banners displayed prominently at the convention proclaimed that "South Vietnam is independent, democratic, peaceful, and neutral".

-The PRG reflected a number of nationalist, anti-imperialist and communist political viewpoints, including those of the Vietnam Workers Party (the North Vietnamese communist party).
-Following the military and political results of the 1968 Tet Offensive and related military offensives in the South by Saigon and America, in which the Vietcong suffered serious military losses, the PRG was envisioned as a political counter-force that could influence international public opinion in support of reunification and in opposition to the United States and South Vietnam.
+Following the military and political results of the 1968 Tet Offensive and related military offensives in the South by Saigon and the United States, in which the Vietcong suffered serious military losses, the PRG was envisioned as a political counter-force that could influence international public opinion in support of reunification and in opposition to the United States and South Vietnam.

-The declared purpose of the PRG was to provide a formal governmental structure to the Vietcong and enhance its claim of representing "the Southern people".
+The declared purpose of the PRG was to provide a formal governmental structure to the NLF and enhance its claim of representing "the Southern people".
 Included in this strategy was the pursuit of a negotiated settlement to the war leading to reunification, organized during the initial phase of Vietnamization.
+According to Justice Minister Trương Như Tảng, the new group's main purpose was to help the NLF "acquire a new international stature."

-During the period 1969–70, most of the PRG's cabinet ministries operated near the Cambodian border.
-Starting on March 29 to late April 1970, the US and South Vietnamese offensives forced the PRG to flee deeper into Cambodia.
+During 1969–70, most of the PRG's cabinet ministries operated near the Cambodian border.
+Starting on 29 March to late April 1970, the US and South Vietnamese offensives forced the PRG to flee deeper into Cambodia.
 The stressful escape caused many of the PRG officials (such as Trương Như Tạng) to need extensive medical furloughs.
 After Trương Như Tạng returned, he noticed that new cadres from the north were causing problems for the non-communist members of the PRG.
 One member in particular, Ba Cap, harshly denounced most of the PRG as bourgeois.
-Tạng complained to the higher members of the North Vietnamese government, but was rebuffed.
-Tạng later saw this as the point when the PRG turned from being an independent South Vietnam-based alternative government to being a mouthpiece for Northern Vietnamese communists.
+Tạng complained to the higher members of the DRV government, but was rebuffed.
+Tạng later saw this as the point when the PRG turned from being an independent South Vietnam-based alternative government to being a mouthpiece for the communist movement.

 The central bodies of the PRG functioned as a provisional government.
 The PRG maintained diplomatic relations with many countries of the Non-Aligned Movement, such as Algeria and SFR Yugoslavia as well as with the Soviet Union and the People's Republic of China.